 - Make it fun!
 Add some friendly competition to see who can burn the most calories or run farther.
 Or use workout time to catch up with each other and bond.

-If you’re looking for a way to mix up your routine further, consider hiking, walking, or running with your dog.
+Suppose you’re looking for a way to mix up your routine further; consider hiking, walking, or running with your dog.
 Not only is this a great way to bond with your furry friend, but it’s also an effective form of cross-training.

 For example, if you typically go for a run three times a week, you can alternate between running and walking with your dog on the other days.

-Pet insurance is fairly inexpensive and can help limit out-of-pocket vet costs.
+Pet insurance is relatively inexpensive and can help limit out-of-pocket vet costs.
 It’s a no-brainer when it comes to protecting your pets.

 Last Word on Beginner Weightlifting for Women

-Getting started with weight lifting doesn’t have to be difficult.
+Getting started with weightlifting doesn’t have to be complicated.
 It just takes a mindful approach.
 Be prepared to take it slow, and avoid comparing yourself with others.